Totem-Studios/docs-website/lotus/data-types/primitive.md

 ## Characters

-Characters in Lotus do not have sizes as in a range, rather there are different encodings such as UTF-8, Unicode.
+Characters in Lotus do not have sizes as in a range, rather there are different encodings such as UTF-8 and Unicode.

 For regular characters that have a place in the ASCII charset, Lotus uses `char` or `char:ascii`.